 In 2009, when we began to steadily steer our product development toward sustainability, awareness for the ecological and social aspects of clothing was only just beginning to develop.

 We searched high and low, but couldn’t find a quality seal that applied to our product groups and our products (which are primarily made from synthetic fibers), and that could be used internationally.

-This is why we developed the VAUDE Green Shape concept.
+This is why we developed the VAUDE Green Shape Standard.
 VAUDE products that meet the Green Shape criteria are awarded the Green Shape Label.
 Green Shape has been around since 2010, and it has become very well-established in the market.
-These days it’s not just recognized by customers our like ourselves; more and more retailers are buying Green Shape products to make their product range more eco-friendly.
+These days, it’s not just recognized by customers our like ourselves; more and more retailers are buying Green Shape products to make their product range more eco-friendly.

-That is why we remain convinced that the VAUDE Green Shape label makes sense.
+That is why we remain convinced that the VAUDE Green Shape Standard makes sense.